Saranoah/-Self-Analysis-for-Advanced-AI-Models/README.md

 ## 💡 Why These Prompts Work

-These prompts are designed to be "better" because they are more focused, direct, and likely to yield unique, insightful outputs that cut straight to the core of how an AI actually works.
+These prompts are designed to be more focused, direct, and likely to yield unique, insightful outputs that cut straight to the core of how an AI actually works.

 ---